 Education in Italy is almost free, provided you go through the public school system.
-But still, I am including this in the cost of living in Italy article so that you can be aware of every details about schooling.
+But still, I am including this in the cost of living in Italy’s article so that you can be aware of every detail about schooling.

 Kids start schooling at the age of 6 years in Italy.
 Public school fees will be in the range of 150-200 Euro per until the kids complete schooling.

-First 5 years of schooling is called “Elementare”.
+The first 5 years of schooling are called “Elementare”.
 Even though it is free, you will end up paying around 700 Euro for lunch.
 In these first 5 years, even the school books are freely distributed.

 The last 5 years of schooling is not compulsory.
-And in these years you will be spending around 150-200 Euro as fees.
+And in these years you will be spending around 150-200 Euros as fees.
 Of course, books have to be purchased by students.

 International schools are the most expensive one, not just in Italy.
 But the whole of Europe.

-The fees will range from 300 Euro to 1500 Euro per month.
+The fees will range from 300 Euros to 1500 Euros per month.
 I repeat, per month.
-These schools are minting money mostly due to the expats who live here for short duration and planning to return to their native country.
+These schools are minting money mostly due to the expatriates who live here for a short duration and plan to return to their native country.

 And in most cases, the fees are paid by the company.

 On top of the fees, you will also need to spend on uniforms, books, notebooks, park visits, etc, etc.